Field Overload

 Possible Causes

-Shorted rotor windings, Failed AVR driving too much current, Shorted field wiring, Control board fault
+Shorted rotor windings, failed AVR driving too much current, shorted field wiring, control board fault.

 How to Fix / Troubleshooting

-Safety: Disconnect AC output and battery before accessing generator end.
+Safety: Disconnect AC output and battery before accessing the generator end.
 Only qualified technicians should work on excitation circuits.

 • Inspect AVR: Remove and visually inspect the AVR for burnt components.
 Replace if damaged.

-• Check field resistance: Measure resistance of the rotor field winding at the slip rings.
+• Check field resistance: Measure the resistance of the rotor field winding at the slip rings.
 Compare to Generac specifications.
 Very low resistance suggests a shorted rotor requiring replacement.

-• Controller check: If rotor and wiring are good, the control board may be misdriving the AVR.
+• Controller check: If the rotor and wiring are good, the control board may be misdriving the AVR.
 Replace the controller if confirmed faulty.

 Advertisements